amaurybsouza/iac-practice/README.md

 # Terraform & Ansible: The power of automation

-Provisioning a EC2 instance at AWS Cloud with Terraform to install Docker app with Ansible.
+Using Terraform to provision a EC2 instance on AWS and Ansible to install Docker

 ## Table of Contents
 - Requirements